google/docsy-example/content/en/guide/4. Deploy Add-Ons/SRM - Site Recovery Manager/_index.md

 ![SRM6](https://vmc-workshops-images.s3-us-west-2.amazonaws.com/srm-lab/Cheshire/SRM6.png)

-1. After downloading and unzipping the disk image files, log in to your on-premises vCenter as a user with privileges to install OVFs, select the location you want to install your Site Recovery Manager and vSphere Replication, and for each appliance, right-click and choose ***Deploy OVF Template...*** and power on both appliances after the installations are complete.
+1. After downloading and unzipping the disk image files, log in to your on-premises vCenter as a user with privileges to install OVFs, select the location you want to install Site Recovery Manager and vSphere Replication to, and for each appliance, right-click and choose ***Deploy OVF Template...***.
+Power on both appliances after the installations are complete.

 ***For detailed information on installing the Site Recovery Manager and vSphere Replication appliances, see the [Site Recovery Manager documentation](https://docs.vmware.com/en/Site-Recovery-Manager/index.html) and the [vSphere Replication documentation](https://docs.vmware.com/en/vSphere-Replication/index.html).***

-## Prepare and Pair Site Recovery

-### Create Management Gateway Firewall Rules for Site Recovery Manager and vSphere Replication

-**SCREENSHOTS AND INSTRUCTIONS FOR FW RULES NEED UPDATED**
+## Create Firewall Rules to Allow Traffic from the Protected Site to the VMC SDDC

 To allow for Site Recovery Manager and vSphere Replication traffic, it is necessary to create Management Gateway firewall rules.
 If you are using a VMware Cloud an AWS SDDC for both the protected and DR sites, this will need to be done in both SDDCs.